Coffee is a drink enjoyed by millions. And the latest research suggests that it might provide a range of health benefits.

 Coffee consumption is associated with a protective effect against chronic liver disease.

-A large study including half a million participants found that 3–4 cups of coffee lowered the risk for all types of chronic liver disease.
-This includes cirrhosis, fatty liver disease, and hepatocellular carcinoma, the most common type of liver cancer.
+Similarly, a large study with almost half a million participants found that 3–4 cups of coffee reduced the risk of all types of chronic liver disease.
+These conditions include cirrhosis, fatty liver disease, and hepatocellular carcinoma, the most common type of liver cancer.

 13. Decreases inflammation markers

-Chronic inflammation is a long-lasting immune response.
-Scientists have found links between this type of inflammation and chronic conditions like heart disease and type 2 diabetes.
+Scientists have found links between chronic inflammation and conditions like heart disease and type 2 diabetes.